ronakupadhyaya/SQL/day1/Select.md

 ![Select 26](img/select26.png)

 You can use double quotes when you wish to capitalize something in the alias or have a space in the column name.
 Also you see that you can also do calculations in the SELECT statement.

-One good reason for aliasing columns is if you wish to hide the actual column names for security reasons.